AMAMazing/Blog/posts/highlightjs.md

 ```
 Marked is the library that compiles markdown to html.

-Lastly highlight.js is also installked through the terminal by entering `npm install highlight.js`
+Lastly highlight.js is also installed through the terminal by entering `npm install highlight.js`

 Then add your markdown file to the pages folder and I'm going to be calling it *page.md*.
 Make sure the file has metadata at the top of the page such as title and description like this